Saul Tendler: Career and background

-He joined the University of York in 2015.
-From 2018 to 2019, he was the Acting Vice-Chancellor at York.

 He was awarded a DSc from the University of Nottingham in 2007.
+He served as the Deputy Vice-Chancellor and Provost of the University of York from 2015-2023.
+From 2018 to 2019, he was the Acting Vice-Chancellor at York; he holds the title of Emeritus Deputy Vice-Chancellor and Provost at the University of York.

 External activities

 He has been a member of a number of national bodies including: UK Healthcare Education Advisory Committee (2013–19), Non-Executive Director of Nottinghamshire Healthcare NHS Trust (2010–15), HEFCE/UUK/GuildHE Quality in Higher Education Group (2010–13), HEFCE Strategic Committee for Research (2003–08), Director of BioCity Nottingham Ltd, (2006-2012).
-He has been the Chair of York Science Park Ltd since 2017.
+He was the Chair of York Science Park Ltd from 2017-2023.
+He is currently the Chair of the Trustees of the Ashinaga Association in the UK.